Tuesday, March 3, 2015

 We had walked about halfway across the Golden Gate Bridge when we stopped to take pictures.

-A nice woman offered to take a group picture and we said yes.
+A lovely woman offered to take a group picture, and we said yes.

 Standing on the Golden Gate Bridge

-While we were on the Golden Gate Bridge both Lora and I took many pictures of the city of San Francisco and Alcatraz (the Rock) the now deserted prisons.
+While we were on the Golden Gate Bridge, both Lora and I took many pictures of San Francisco and Alcatraz (the Rock), the now-deserted prison.

-We returned back to the car to feed Meadow a can of Pedi-Sure.
+We returned to the car to feed Meadow a can of Pedi-Sure.

 We rode to Muir Woods Memorial Park, with all the twisty curves we made as we descended into the canyon below.